JobinJohn24/Stroke-Prediction-Model/README.md

 ## Introduction

 Stroke is a leading cause of mortality and disability.
 Early risk detection enables preventive healthcare interventions and reduces long-term burdens.
-This project builds predictive models on a public dataset, aiming to identify individuals at risk of stroke using demographic, clinical, and lifestyle variables.
+This project builds predictive models on a public dataset, aiming to identify individuals at risk of stroke using demographic, clinical, and lifestyle variables, and displays the critical risk factors that causes stokes in individuals using computational methods and data visualization tools.

 ---